shj0113/Metamodel-RBF/README.md

 ### 2. Training and testing with new data
 To train and test the model with new data, follow these steps:
 1. Clone this github repository
-2. Prepare new data
+2. Prepare new dataset
-   - The dataset must be structured with the first three columns (x1, x2, x3) representing the input variables, and the last column (y) representing the target variable to be predicted
+   - The new dataset must be structured with the first three columns (x1, x2, x3) representing the input variables and the last column (y) representing the target variable to be predicted
    - You can refer to the `example_new_data.csv` file located in the `data/` folder.
 3. Run the `RadialBasisFunctions_Newdata.ipynb`